-Dr. Ashish Atreja is a New York, NY physician who specializes in adult gastroenterology.
-Patient ratings for Dr. Atreja average 4.5 stars out of 5.
-Areas of expertise for Dr. Atreja include colon polypectomy, celiac disease, and crohn's disease.
-Dr. Atreja honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield HMO.
-New patients are welcome to contact his office for an appointment.
-He is a graduate of All India Institute of Medical Sciences.
-Dr. Atreja has received professional recognition including the following: Nominated as Editor for Online Education at American Gastroenterology Association (AGA); 18th Annual Scientific Meeting, Orlando, Fl,2008 Awarded fellowship (FACP); and Nominated for the top ten papers (distinguished papers).
+Dr. Ashish Atreja is an adult gastroenterologist.
+His areas of expertise include the following: colon polypectomy, celiac disease, and crohn's disease.
+He graduated from All India Institute of Medical Sciences.
+Patients gave Dr. Atreja an average rating of 4.5 stars out of 5.
+He accepts Blue Cross/Blue Shield, Coventry, Blue Cross Blue Shield HMO, and more.
+Awards and/or distinctions Dr. Atreja has received include Nominated as Editor for Online Education at American Gastroenterology Association (AGA); 18th Annual Scientific Meeting, Orlando, Fl,2008 Awarded fellowship (FACP); and Nominated for the top ten papers (distinguished papers).
+He welcomes new patients.

 Relevant Interests: , diarrhea, peptic ulcer, Crohn's disease, inflammatory bowel disease, celiac disease, ulcerative colitis, short bowel syndrome, colon polyps, malabsorption, colorectal cancer, constipation

-Dr. Edward Shlasko practices pediatric surgery and general surgery.
-Clinical interests for Dr. Shlasko include adrenalectomy (adrenal surgery), groin hernia, and pyloric stenosis.
-He is professionally affiliated with Memorial Sloan Kettering Cancer Center, New York Methodist (NYM) Hospital, and the University of Rochester Medical Center.
-He takes POMCO, Blue Cross/Blue Shield, and Empire BlueCross BlueShield, in addition to other insurance carriers.
-He has an open panel.
-He attended medical school at Columbia University, College of Physicians and Surgeons.
-For his professional training, Dr. Shlasko completed residency programs at a hospital affiliated with Mount Sinai School of Medicine and a hospital affiliated with SUNY Downstate Medical Center.
-Dr. Shlasko has received distinctions including New York Super Doctors; Best Doctors in New York New York Magazine/Castle Connolly; and Arthur H. Aufses, Sr. Prize in Surgery The Mount Sinai Medical Center.
+Dr. Edward Shlasko works as a pediatric surgeon, general surgeon, and oncologist.
+Dr. Shlasko's areas of expertise include adrenalectomy (adrenal surgery), groin hernia, and pyloric stenosis.
+His hospital/clinic affiliations include Memorial Sloan Kettering Cancer Center, New York Methodist (NYM) Hospital, and the University of Rochester Medical Center.
+He takes several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
+Dr. Shlasko's practice is open to new patients.
+He attended Columbia University, College of Physicians and Surgeons for medical school and subsequently trained at a hospital affiliated with Mount Sinai School of Medicine and a hospital affiliated with SUNY Downstate Medical Center for residency.
+His distinctions include: New York Super Doctors; Best Doctors in New York New York Magazine/Castle Connolly; and Arthur H. Aufses, Sr. Prize in Surgery The Mount Sinai Medical Center.

 Relevant Interests: , pyloric stenosis, Crohn's disease

-Relevant Interests: , diverticular disease, colon cancer, Crohn's disease, inflammatory bowel disease, ulcerative colitis, hemorrhoids, colorectal cancer
+Relevant Interests: , diverticular disease, colon cancer, Crohn's disease, inflammatory bowel disease, ulcerative colitis, colon problems, hemorrhoids, rectal problems, colorectal cancer

-Relevant Interests: , rectal cancer, colon cancer, Crohn's disease, colon polyps, colorectal cancer, diverticular disease, colorectal problems, inflammatory bowel disease, ulcerative colitis, small intestine disorders, colon problems, rectal problems, rectal abscess, hereditary non-polyposis colorectal cancer (HNPCC), rectal prolapse, colitis
+Relevant Interests: , rectal cancer, colon cancer, Crohn's disease, colon polyps, colorectal cancer, diverticular disease, colorectal problems, inflammatory bowel disease, ulcerative colitis, small intestine disorders, colon problems, rectal problems, hereditary non-polyposis colorectal cancer (HNPCC), rectal abscess, rectal prolapse, colitis

 Relevant Interests: , diverticular disease, colorectal problems, peptic ulcer, colon cancer, stomach cancer, small bowel obstruction, appendicitis